 Source: U.S. Department of Energy, 2017.

-EPCA Requirements
+EPCA Legal Requirements

 DOE’s regulatory reform task force is also tasked with identifying regulations that impose costs that exceed benefits.
-EPCA has safeguards in place to ensure efficiency regulations do not violate this requirement with the following provisions:
+EPCA has safeguards in place to ensure efficiency regulations do not violate this requirement with the following provisions (Office of the White House, 2017):

+(o) Criteria for prescribing new or amended standards

+(1) The Secretary may not prescribe any amended standard which increases the maximum allowable energy use, or, in the case of showerheads, faucets, water closets, or urinals, water use, or decreases the minimum required energy efficiency, of a covered product.

+(2)(A) Any new or amended energy conservation standard prescribed by the Secretary under this section for any type (or class) of covered product shall be designed to achieve the maximum improvement in energy efficiency, or, in the case of showerheads, faucets, water closets, or urinals, water efficiency, which the Secretary determines is technologically feasible and economically justified.

 (B)(i) In determining whether a standard is economically justified, the Secretary shall, after receiving views and comments furnished with respect to the proposed standard, determine whether the benefits of the standard exceed its burdens by, to the greatest extent practicable, considering—

 (I) the economic impact of the standard on the manufacturers and on the consumers of the products subject to such standard;